Roughly half of all employees admit to taking their employer's data with them when they leave. Use Code42 to:

 This article provides best practices for using Code42 to keep company data secure when employees leave.

 More advanced methods for detecting files leaving your company, such as Forensic File Search, are available in the Code42 cloud version of our software.
 Fore more information, see the this article for Code42 cloud customers.

-For additional best practices on protecting your company from data loss by current employees or business associates, see Best practices for defending against insider threat.
+For additional best practices on protecting your company from data loss by current employees or business associates, see Best practices for using Code42 to address insider threat.

 - The procedures described here are suggestions, not requirements, for using Code42 to handle employee departures at your organization.
 Be sure to adjust the tasks described in this article as needed to work in accordance with your company's own processes for offboarding employees.

 - Many of these tasks can be performed using the Code42 API.
 If you have a standard offboarding scripting procedure, you can add the Code42 API tasks to the script.

 Step 1: Capture file activity